-Duration: 3 years full-time
+Duration: 3 years full-time, 6 years part-time

 The course structure below gives a flavour of the modules that will be available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.

 Please contact us for more detail about the exact composition of this programme of study.

 The 2023/24 annual tuition fees for this course are: